sergeyuwt/deploy/serge/TSW-62012 - 2/README.md

 ### What the templates do
 - The followings will be created / installed
 	* A Storage account
+	* A VNet
-	* A VNet with following ports open:
+	* A network interface with a public IP address,  with following ports open:
 	  * 3389 TCP (for RDP)
 	  * 443 TCP (for https)
 	  * 60443 TCP (for PCoIP diagnostics)
 	  * 4172 TCP and UDP (for PCoIP sessions)
-	* A network interface with a public IP address
 	* A Windows Server 2016 VM
 	* Teradici PCoIP Standard Agent 2.8